codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Editing-content-b368.md

-There are different ways to edit the html code and text
+There are different ways to edit the HTML code and text

 ## Edit Text